Vintharas/TheZeroBullshitJavaScriptGuideToSurviveInTheWasteland/README.md

     1. Class privacy by convention
     1. Class Privacy with Symbols
     1. Class Privacy with Closures
+    1. This
+        1. Problems with this with async callbacks
+        1. How This works?
+Fixing problems with this

 ## Want to learn more ES6?